ElierRosales/ElierRosales/README.md

 My name is Elier, I'm from Mexico and I'm a university student.

 * Currently studying computer and telecommunications engineering in Universidad Autónoma Metropolitana.
+I´m constantly learning new technologies.

 ### I'm currently learning: